Buying a home

 You may already have home and contents insurance, but you'll need to notify your insurer of your new living situation.
 Depending on the details of your new house, your premiums may change.

-As with your utilities, moving presents a good opportunity to review your current deal and make sure that it's the best that you can get.
-Take a few moments to check out Suncorp Insurance's range of home and contents and insurance policies.
+When you move home it’s good opportunity to review your current deal and make sure that it's the best that you can get.
+Take a few moments to check out Suncorp’s Home and Contents Insurance policies.